zengbing15/lumos_doc/docs/tutorials/querycells.md

 :::info

-It is recommended to specify an explicit length for the <var>argsLen</var> parameter.
+It is recommended to specify an explicit length for the <var>argsLen</var> parameter for prefix search.
 For example, the length is **20** in normal scenarios and **28** in the multisig scenario for the lock script.
 When the length is not certain, the <var>argsLen</var> parameter can be set as `any`.
 But there is performance lost when using `any` rather than an explicit length.

 :::